Foreign Influence Risk Index (FIRI)

 To have incorporated User Testing more frequently into the iterative design process.

-As this was my first project in my career as a UX/UI Product Designer, I’m not happy with the wireframe design.
+As this was my first project in my career as a Product UX/UI Designer, I’m not happy with the wireframe design.
 Revisiting this project today, I’d redesign the wireframes.

-I’d adhere more closely to UX standards.
+I’d adhere more closely to UX Heuristics.

 I’d align the design more closely with the recently created Seerist UI guidelines for design consistency across products.